How to Fix Popped-Out Glasses Lenses?

 Remember: Be gentle with the metal frame.
 Applying too much pressure can bend it and cause damage.

-Plastic and acetate frames are popular choices and often easier to fix than metal frames.
+Acetate frames are popular choices and often easier to fix than metal frames.
 Here's how to put the lens back in:

 • First things first, give your glasses a quick inspection.
 Look for any cracks or breaks in the frame.
 If you find any damage, it's best to leave the repair to a professional.